 Irish Guide Dogs for the Blind is proud to be a member of VISPA (Vision Impaired Service Providers Alliance), which includes Fighting Blindness, Irish Guide Dogs for the Blind, NCBI (National Council for the Blind of Ireland) and ChildVision – the National Education Centre for Blind Children (formerly St. Joseph’s Centre for the Visually Impaired).

-Irish Guide Dogs for the Blind is also a member of the International Guide Dog Federation and Assistance Dogs Europe.
+Irish Guide Dogs for the Blind is also a member of the International Guide Dog Federation.

 Irish Guide Dogs was the first to launch an Assistance Dog Programme in Europe, and the demonstrable success of our work over the past 11 years, combined with established ties with professionals, including the Department of Epidemiology and Public Health at UCC, in the field of ASD, provides a solid platform upon which to increase the effectiveness and sustainability of the Assistance Dog Programme.